andmikey/Thai-and-English-OCR/README.md

 ```

 This will save:
-- A training log to `results.log`, giving performance on train, test, and (optionally) validation
+- A training log to `results.log`, giving performance on train, test, and (optionally) validation.
+- A plot of the per-epoch training loss (average across the batches in the epoch) to `some_results_folder/training_log.png`.
 - The trained model to `some_results_folder/model.pth`.